Timmins (surname)

 Timmins /'tImIns/ is a surname which originated in a number of different countries.
 It is found mainly in Great Britain, Ireland, America, Canada, Australia and New Zealand.
 In England, the largest concentration of the name exists in the West Midlands; variants of the name include Timmings and Timmons.
 An early example of the name can be found in the Subsidy Rolls of Sussex (1332) - Richard Tymyng.
-In Ireland, it is mainly an anglecisation of the Gaelic surnames Toimín from Leinster and Ó Tiomáin from Ulster.
+In Ireland, it is mainly an anglicisation of the Gaelic surnames Toimín from Leinster and Ó Tiomáin from Ulster.